CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 Power on your Chromebook and enter the developer mode  by pressing Esc + Refresh + Power Button.
 This will restart the system with an error message saying "Chrome OS is missing or damaged".

-Press Ctrl + D, then press Enter when prompted tthe message "To turn OS verification OFF, press ENTER".
+Press Ctrl + D, release and then press Enter when prompted tthe message "To turn OS verification OFF, press ENTER".

 After some 20 seconds you will hear a beeps and get a message saying "Your system is transitioning to Developer Mode."
 After some 5 minutes, the "OS Verification is OFF" message will be reprompted together with three beeps, and the Chromebook will restart.

 It will show again "OS verification is OFF".
 Press Ctrl+D to start ChromeOS.

-To Enable Developer BIOS and USB Boot, don't log in to ChromeOS.
+To Enable Developer BIOS and USB Boot, **do NOT log in** to ChromeOS.

 Press CTRL + ALT + Forward, log in as "chronos", without any password.